-The dark has become a dear old friend and a space where I am in an ever-deepening connection with Eternity.
+The dark has become my most beloved teacher and a space where I am in an ever-deepening connection with Eternity.

 I tend to spend the majority of my time laying down, welcoming all that appears, as I soften and rest into the simplicity of being.

 " “Strictly speaking, there are no enlightened people, there is only enlightened activity."

 The dark retreat itself was a gruelling experience – where you’re bound to find your edge daily.
 There is a lot of fear wrapped up when you can’t see your environment!
 I was attracted to the experience to try for a reset, to reduce my addiction to technology.
 The dark retreat experience coupled with the fresh air, giant cedar trees, waterfalls, fresh soil and beautiful community there felt very healing.
 This is very appealing to me as a way to live and changed my perspective on what I want in my future!

 I quickly found in the experience that once you deprive yourself of light, technology and all those things we are so addicted to in the world around us, you very quickly and easily go inside yourself.
 I saw myself viewing, feeling and seeing things of the past that I had completely forgotten about using a different set of eyes.
 I also found my meditations were the brightest they had ever been in my life!
 I saw so much inner light inside that at times I would question if what I was seeing was actually in the room, which of course it wasn’t.
 Overall without a doubt this experience was life changing.

 This was the most transformative experience of my life.
 Secluded in wilderness in a comfortable room made of earth made me feel safe while I was able to open at a deep level.
 Scott provided amazing support by not only dropping food but also by listening as I moved through tough periods.
 When I came out to the world, I reintegrated in wild nature and met a warm kind community that showed me a happy sustainable way to live.
 All I have is gratitude for this experience.